RBK-D-IT/digital-development-playbook/docs/general-development-practices/naming-conventions.md

 **Lambda Functions**

-Lambda function names follow a consistent pattern based on the **project name** and **function name**, ensuring clarity in identifying what each function does and to which project it belongs.
+Lambda function names follow a consistent pattern based on the project name and function name, ensuring clarity in identifying what each function does and to which project it belongs.

 **Format**: